TriangularCube/cfn-faunadb-resource/README.md

 ### Properties

-These are the properties used by the resource
+These are the properties used by the lambda

 ###### ClassName
 Required